clappr/clappr/README.md

 Example: `example.com?t=100` would start the media at 100 seconds.

-You can disable this behavior setting this option with the value `false`.
+You can disable this behaviour setting this option with the value `false`.

 ### Playback Configuration
 Clappr has a specific set of options for playbacks.
 The configuration for the playback, it's still only compatible with `html5_video` playback (and derived playbacks).